Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 Final Take

-After taking the initiative to start a small company and then deciding it is time to sell and pass to a new owner, your last and most important contribution is making a detailed succession exit plan.
+After taking the initiative to start a small company and then deciding it’s time to sell and pass it to a new owner, your last and most important contribution is creating a detailed succession exit plan.
 The thought of taking all of this on can be stressful, but it does not have to be.

-There are many routes you can take to create effective exit planning.
-These routes do not have to be taken alone, as a California-certified business broker is well-versed in the different exit planning and can lead you through the process.
+There are several routes you can take to create an effective exit plan.
+These routes do not have to be taken alone, as a California-certified business broker is well-versed in different exit planning strategies and can guide you through the process.

-Selling a privately held business is typically only done once by a business owner.
-In addition, the circumstances that lead to the successful sale of the small business are typically unique in their way.
-However, all of them will increase the chances of success with a prepared business exit plan, which can be done with the right knowledge and attention to detail.
+Selling a privately held business in California is typically only done once by a business owner.
+In addition, the circumstances that lead to the successful sale of the small business are generally unique in their way.
+However, all of them will increase the chances of success with a prepared business exit plan, which can be done with the proper knowledge and attention to detail.

-Are you ready to get started with an exit plan to transition ownership of your California small business?
-Get started with this guide or let’s hop on a discovery call.
+Are you ready to develop an exit plan to transition ownership of your California small business?
+Get started with this guide, or let’s hop on a discovery call.
 Don’t forget to bring all your questions along.
 We are more than happy to help you with your pain points indeed!